john-science/StupidZip/INSTALL.md

 # Installing StupidZip

 > WARNING: Install Instructions are under development.
-Help me make them complete for your favorite distro of Linux, Unix, or Mac!
+Help me improve them for your favorite `Nix distro!

-The goal of this Install guide is to help you install `StupidZip` in your typical Linux, Unix, or Mac (here-to-fore call `Nix) distro. `StupidZip` is only designed for vaguely POSIX-compliant operating systems, sorry Windows is not currently supported.
+The goal of this Install guide is to help you install `StupidZip` in your typical Linux, Unix, or Mac (Nix) distro. `StupidZip` is only designed for POSIX-compliant operating systems; sorry Windows is not currently supported.

 The first thing to know is that three functionally identical versions of `StupidZip` come in this package, one for each of the languages: `BASH`, `Python`, and `C`.
-Why does `StupidZip` come with these three versions?
-So that you can hack it and personalize it in the language of your choice.
-It is, after all, a personal convenience tool.
-It seems likely that a user will want to personalize it further.
-So, pick the version for the language you know (or like) best and follow the instructions below.
+These all work exactly the same, and are only provided so that you can hack the tool in a language you like.
+This is, afterall, just a personal convenience tool, you should be able to personalize it.

+Follow the instructions below for whichever language you prefer.

 ## C